Saahil-96/CppND-Capstone-Snake-Game/README.md

 ## File descriptions

 ### Controller.h/.cpp -
-Access the controller attributes of SDL
+Access the controller attributes of SDL.

 ### Main.h/.cpp -
-Run the main code
+Run the main code.

 ### Renderer.h/cpp -
-Render the whole environment for the game at each iteration
+Render the whole environment for the game at each iteration.

 ### Game.h/cpp -
 Runs the game and updates screen using render each iteration and checks if snake has eaten food while regularly checking if snake is alive.

-### Snake.h/cpp
+### Snake.h/cpp -
-Give attributes to the object snake and update it's head, body and make sure the snake does not eat itself
+Give attributes to the object snake and update it's head, body and make sure the snake does not eat itself.

+### Food.h/cpp ( V1.1 ) -
+Introduces the class food.